 Places We Go : Fascinating Florence

 Last November, John, Jim and I spent three nights in Florence.
-We came from Milan, a 1 hour 45 minute train ride.
+We came from Milan, a 1 hour 45 minute train ride away.
 Florence, capitol of Italy’s Tuscany region, is home to masterpieces of Renaissance art and architecture.
-This time, my main goal was shopping for leather goods, scarves and food products.
+This time, my goal was shopping, eating and watching the world go by.
 Why?
-I've had the good fortune to visit a few times before and I just wanted to waggggggggggnder the streets.
-Fortunely, J&J were in agreement.
+I've had the good fortune to visit a few times before and this time, I just wanted to wander the streets.
+Fortunately, J&J were game.
 Let's take a look.

 This scene remains my favorite in Florence.
 Florence suffered significant damage during the German occupation (1943–1944) and the Allied liberation in August 1944.
-Retreating Nazis destroyed most historic bridges, except the Ponte Vecchio (above), and bombed surrounding areas, while Allied forces targeted rail lines.
+Retreating Nazis destroyed most historic bridges, except the Ponte Vecchio (above, built in1345), and bombed surrounding areas, while Allied forces targeted rail lines.
 Cultural treasures faced looting, though many were hidden.

-On to shopping!
-Florence has authorized dealers who sell "Made in Italy" scarves in wool and cashmere.
+And now on to shopping!
+Florence has authorized dealers who sell authentic "made in Italy" scarves in wool and cashmere.

 During our stay, we took a day trip to Lucca, a historic walled city in Tuscany.
 We walked the footpath on top of the wall that surrounds most of the city.
 The "sweater" weather we encountered in early November added to our joy.